dotnet/smartcomponents/docs/smart-paste.md

 ## Styling the button

 The smart paste button renders as a simple HTML `<button>` element.
-You can style it by adding any CSS class names or other HTML `<button>` attributes.
+You can style it by adding any CSS class names or other HTML attributes that apply to `<button>`.

 By default, the smart paste button gives itself the CSS class name `smart-paste-button`.
 During the period when smart paste is in progress (waiting for a server response), the button will apply the `disabled` attribute to itself.
 So, you can apply styles in CSS as follows: